Are you looking for the best WooCommerce payment gateways for your online store?

-It is the primary gateway used by Chinese shoppers, but is available for users in 200+ countries.
+It is the primary gateway used by Chinese shoppers, but is also available for users in 200+ countries.
 It handles transactions in AUD, EUR, CAD, HKD, SGD, GBP, USD, and RNB/CNY.

 Alipay’s focus is on security and ensuring that transactions are handled properly.
-They offer 100% reimbursement guarantee against fraud, as well as 90-day payment protection.
+They offer a 100% reimbursement guarantee against fraud, as well as 90-day payment protection.

 Additionally, Alipay can be used for standard checkout/cart payments or users can opt to allow auto-debits for future transactions.

 If your target users are international and spread across the world, Alipay can help you bring in extra revenue from countries other payment gateways don’t serve.